-Therefore, each individual tree needs to be assessed to determine adequate clearance required from the conductor to prevent service interruption, damage to Xcel Energy facilities, and threats to public safety.
+Therefore, each individual tree needs to be assessed to determine adequate clearance required from the conductor to prevent service interruption, damage to Xcel Energy facilities and threats to public safety.
 Xcel Energy expects qualified line-clearance tree workers to use their professional judgment to determine what these clearances will be in each situation, based on the proposed maintenance cycle for the circuit on which they are working.
+Please see "Supplemental Guidelines" document for appropriate operating area.

 Contractors shall not rely on the accuracy of the line circuit or feeder maps.
 Contractors are responsible for obtaining the appropriate clearances on all facilities existing in the field.
+Xcel Energy does not purposely clear noncompany conductor including cable and phone wires.